py2ai/py2ai.github.io/_posts/2022-09-04-Pyt5-Gui-development-for-Image-to-Text-app.md

 title: How to extract text from image in Python
 mathjax: true
 featured-img: pyqt5-ocr-aug-2022
-summary:  This tutorial is about gui development with PyQt5 and Pytesseract
+description:  This tutorial is about gui development with PyQt5 and Pytesseract
 ---
 Hi friends following is the code for Part 18 of the PyQt5 learning series.